m1093782566/Announcement-on-BOSH_CloudStack_CPI/Announcement_BOSH_CloudStack_CPI.md

 You may find more detailed guide step by step concerning on deploying Cloud Foundry on CloudStack [here](https://github.com/cloudfoundry-community/bosh-cloudstack-cpi/blob/master/README.md).
 In fact, the remaining steps are very straightforward and similar with other deployment methods such as AWS, Vsphere and Openstack.

+##Why NTT and ZJU-CST?
+This work is powered by NTT and ZJU-CST, we have been working together since last November.
+Thanks to NTT team member [Iwasaki Yudai](https://twitter.com/i_yudai) and ZJU-CST team members [Du Jun](https://github.com/m1093782566) and [Zhang Lei](https://github.com/resouer), the main contributors of this project, who had devoted much of their energies to fixing issues and rising to challenges on the CPI work.
+In addtion, we would like to appreciate the selfless help received from Pivotal Cloud team and [Nic Williams](http://drnicwilliams.com/).

+[ZJU-CST](https://github.com/ZJU-SEL) is the biggest software engineering team of Zhejiang University as well as the leading Cloud Computing research institute in China.
+ZJU-CST started R&D work on Cloud Foundry and CloudStack about 3 years ago, and more recently launched a comprehensive PaaS platform based on Cloud Foundry `V1` serving City Management Department of Hangzhou China.
+ZJU-CST released BOSH CloudStack CPI for Cloud Foundry V1 last May, and introduced the CPI work at PlatformCF 2013 in Santa Clara, California last September.

+NTT, the world's leading telecom company, has been active in fostering the Cloud Foundry developer and user community in Japan.
+NTT has been contributing to Cloud Foundry for the last two years and sharing its projects such as Memcashd Service, Nise BOSH, a lightweight BOSH emulator and BOSH Autoscaler, with the community.
+NTT Communicasions, a subsidiary of NTT Group, has been running a public commercial PaaS [Cloud n](http://www.ntt.com/cloudn_e/) with Cloud Foundry since March 2013, and a video about their efforts on Cloud Foundry in building a commercial service with it is available at [the Cloud Foundry Summit 2013 site](http://cfsummit.com/2013).

+The decision to work together was motivated in part because ZJU-CST intended to upgrade their previously released CPI  to support Cloud Foundry V2 and NTT wanted to improve their independently developed BOSH CloudStack CPI project so that can be compatible with CloudStack advanced zone.

+Xiaohu Yang, Executive Vice Dean of College of Software Technology, Zhejiang University, thought highly of this international collaboration.
+"It will be a win-win cooperation.
+Open source projects such as Cloud Foundry can serve as an international platform for education and researching".

 ## Facts and Lessons Learned